 Bitcoin uses cryptographic data to conduct Peer to Peer (P2P) transactions.
 Each transaction that occurs on the network is irreversible and permanently stored on the blockchain.
 The application of unique private keys and digitally encoded transactions that are protected by Elliptic curve cryptography are near-impossible to successfully penetrate.
 As Bitcoin is not developed by any government or central body, its value is ensured by the trust users place in its network and its growing adoption.
 To date, the Bitcoin network has never been hacked or compromised.

 Bitcoin is a good investment despite frequent price corrections and growing concerns around regulations.
 The Bitcoin price has historically outperformed traditional assets each year.
-The digital currency has been labelled as the "best-performing assets of the last decade".
+The digital currency has been labeled as the "best-performing asset of the last decade".
 Furthermore, according to research by Charlie Bilello from the firm Compound Capital Advisors, Bitcoin has produced an average annualized return of 230% which is more than 10 times higher than the second-ranked asset class.

 Bitcoin can be bought through cryptocurrency exchanges, brokers or directly from other owners of the asset.
 The most popular method to obtain Bitcoin is using a cryptocurrency exchange.
 Other ways include Bitcoin ATM's, peer-to-peer owners, CFD's and index funds.
+Read our guide on how to buy Bitcoin for a step-by-step tutorial.

 - Centralized exchanges are the most commonly used way to purchase Bitcoin because users have access to a broader spectrum of cryptocurrencies.
 However, users must register and complete a KYC to interact with the exchange.
 Fiat to crypto exchanges such as Coinbase and Crypto.com are regulated exchanges, meaning they operate within the boundaries set by governmental bodies.
-Additionally, trading platforms like Binance are not fully regulated; however, users can still purchase and trade bitcoin with fiat, stablecoins or other cryptocurrencies.
+Additionally, trading platforms like Binance are not fully regulated; however, users can still purchase and trade bitcoin with fiat, stablecoins like GUSD or other cryptocurrencies.

 - Decentralized exchanges are a new form of financial interaction as they do not rely on intermediaries such as market makers to conduct transactions.
-Users need to connect with their wallets to access the DEX - decentralized exchange and swap tokens between one another.
+Users need to connect with their wallets to access the DEX - decentralized crypto exchange and swap tokens between one another.
 A DEX takes funds from a liquidity pool to swap tokens with every transaction taking place on the blockchain.

 - Brokers such as eToro and Plus500 allow investors to gain exposure to Bitcoin through financial brokers that offer several financial tools such as futures that are not available in DEX's or restricted in certain jurisdictions on centralized exchanges.
 Users have to register with a broker beforehand and have sufficient capital because brokers also ask for a management fee for their services.